List of Zoey 101 characters: Nicole Bristow

-Nicole (Alexa Nikolas) is a student at PCA originally from Kansas, where her father owns a juice company.
+Nicole Bristow (Alexa Nikolas) is a student at PCA and originally from Kansas, where her father owns a juice company.
 She is the second friend Zoey makes at PCA and one of her roommates in the first two seasons.
-Nicole admires Zoey for her good ideas in needs help.
+Nicole admires Zoey for her good ideas when she needs help.
 She is "boy-crazy" and bad at sports, particularly disc golf and basketball.
 Nicole is a typical girly girl who can be a little ditzy yet very sensitive.
 She feared the thought of new roommates after her rivalry with Dana Cruz (Season 1) but got along with Lola Martinez (Season 2).

-In Season 2, Nicole reveals to be a straight-A student but gets distracted by the cute boys in her class; until Quinn, and Lola hypnotize her by Quinn and Lola only to see boys as her grandfather.
+In Season 2, Nicole is revealed to be a straight-A student who gets distracted by the cute boys in her class; until Quinn, and Lola hypnotize her to only see boys as her grandfather.
 She is later sent to an all-girls school after being diagnosed with "Obsessive Male Gender Disorder" (OMGD) as revealed in the Season 3 premiere "Surprise".
 She is never seen again, and Quinn replaces her as Zoey and Lola's new roommate.
 Nicole is mentioned several times throughout Season 3, but not in Season 4.
-It's also never revealed whether Zoey or anyone else at PCA remained in contact with her afterward.
+It is also never revealed whether Zoey or anyone else at PCA remained in contact with her afterward.
 She appears in all 26 episodes of Seasons 1 and 2.
 She also appeared in flashbacks in the episode "PCA Confidential".

+Nicole was written out of the show after Season 2 following the departure of her actor Alexa Nikolas.
+Although for years it was reported that Nikolas was fired, Nikolas claimed in a 2019 interview that she had quit, and alleged abuse and bullying by the cast and creative team.

+Nicole did not appear in Zoey 102, nor was she mentioned or referenced.